Alzheimer's Care: 6 Tips to Improve Daily Life

 Avoid shopping in crowds.
 Instead of taking your friend to a busy mall, go to a small store.
 Or try shopping when stores aren't likely to be busy.

 Gather in small groups.
-Even though your loved one may like to see the whole family at the holidays, he or she may get flustered by all the grandchildren.
-To make visits more enjoyable for everyone, have smaller groups of family members drop in at different times.
+Even though your loved one may like to see the whole family at the holidays, he may get flustered by all the grandchildren.
+To make visits better for everyone, have smaller groups of family members drop in at different times.

 Keep the TV off during other activities.
 Someone with Alzheimer's may have a hard time telling the difference between what's going on in the room and what's happening on the television.